Pets in Parks

 Pennsylvania State Parks welcome pets in designated areas.
 Pets are permitted in day-use areas, on designated sites in campgrounds, in designated cabins, camping cottages, and yurts, and all areas not otherwise closed to pets.
 Pets are prohibited in swimming areas, inside buildings, in non-pet overnight areas, or in any area designated as an area closed to pets.
 Because uncontrolled pets may chase wildlife or frighten visitors, pets must be physically controlled and attended at all times and on a leash, caged, or crated.
 Electronic fences and leashes are prohibited.

-Where to Camp features a statewide list of all Pennsylvania State Park campgrounds offering overnight facilities and associated amenities including campgrounds that permit pets.
+Where to Camp features a statewide map and list of all Pennsylvania State Park campgrounds offering overnight facilities and associated amenities including campgrounds that permit pets.

-Lodging Locations features a statewide map and list of all cabins, camping cottages, and yurts, and associated amenities including facilities that permit dogs.
+Lodging Locations features a statewide map and list of all Pennsylvania State Park cabins, camping cottages, and yurts, and associated amenities including facilities that permit dogs.

 Dogs in Cabins Program lists information and guidelines for the cabin program.
-A list of participating parks, pet friendly facilities, and other related details are in Dogs in Cabins Factsheet 2016 (.pdf) (129 kb, 1/16) and the Dogs in Cabins Factsheet 2017 (.pdf) (518 kb, 4/16).
+For a list of participating parks, pet friendly facilities, and additional details, explore the Dogs in Cabins Factsheet 2017 (.pdf) (513 kb, 3/17), or the Dogs in Cabins Factsheet 2018 (.pdf) (453 kb, 3/17).
+Dogs will only be permitted in the designated facilities at these select parks.

 What is a Pet?